 - Scroll down to Additional Registration Options to choose your workshops.
 Remember to also choose Workshop Discount to receive your first workshop free of charge.

-WS #2.
 Object-based approaches to data fusion land cover mapping

 Jarlath O’Neil-Dunne, University of Vermont